MicrosoftDocs/fabric-docs/docs/data-factory/connector-data-warehouse-copy-activity.md

 - **Data Warehouse**: Select an existing **Data Warehouse** from the workspace.
 - **Use query**: Select **Table**, **Query** or **Stored procedure**.

-  - If select **Table**, choose an existing table from the table list or specify table name as source.
+  - If **Table** was selected, choose an existing table from the table list, or specify a table name manually by checking the Edit box.

     :::image type="content" source="./media/connector-data-warehouse/table.png" alt-text="Screenshot showing use query of table.":::

-  - If select **Query**, use the custom SQL query to read data.
+  - If **Query** was selected, use the custom SQL query editor to write a SQL query that retrieves the source data.

     :::image type="content" source="./media/connector-data-warehouse/query.png" alt-text="Screenshot showing use query of query.":::

-  - If select **Stored procedure**, choose an existing stored procedure from the drop-down list or specify stored procedure name as source.
+  - If **Stored procedure** was selected, choose an existing stored procedure from the drop-down list, or specify stored procedure name as source by checking the Edit box.

     :::image type="content" source="./media/connector-data-warehouse/stored-procedure.png" alt-text="Screenshot showing use query of stored procedure.":::

 Under **Advanced**, you can specify the following fields:

-- **Query timeout (minutes)**: Timeout for query command execution, default is 120 minutes.
-If parameter is set for this property, allowed values are timespan, such as "02:00:00" (120 minutes).
+- **Query timeout (minutes)**: Timeout for query command execution, with the default of 120 minutes.
+If this property is set, the allowed values are in the format of a timespan, such as "02:00:00" (120 minutes).
 - **Isolation level**: Specify the transaction locking behavior for the SQL source.
 - **Partition option**: Specify the data partitioning options used to load data from Data Warehouse, you can select **None** or **Dynamic range**.
   If you select **Dynamic range**: Range partition parameter(`?AdfDynamicRangePartitionCondition`) is needed when using query with parallel enabled.
 Sample query: `SELECT * FROM <TableName> WHERE ?AdfDynamicRangePartitionCondition`.